 Is the vaccine safe?

-The flu jab doesn't contain live flu virus so you won’t develop flu from having it.
+The flu vaccine injection doesn't contain live flu virus so you won’t develop flu from having it.
 It is safe to have it while you are having cancer treatment.

 But you shouldn’t have the flu vaccine and check with your doctor if you:

 - are allergic to egg (the vaccine is made from hen’s eggs)